Condado de Treviño: History

-The white area in this map of Álava is the exclave.

-An abundance of prehistoric remains testify that the Condado de Treviño has been inhabited since ancient times.
+An abundance of prehistoric remains testify that Condado de Treviño has been inhabited since ancient times.
 In pre-Roman times, the Varduls, Caristios and Autrigones all lived here at one time or another, attesting to the region's strategic importance.

 In the hamlet of Laño one can still see artificial caves that were inhabited by hermits more than 1500 years ago.
 The Las Gobas caves preserve inscriptions and drawings of animals.

 Treviño, the capital of Condado de Treviño was founded some time between 1151 and 1161 by Navarrese king Sancho VI ("Sancho El Sabio", "Sancho the Wise").
 In 1200 it was conquered by Alfonso VIII of Castile.

 As a crossroads in the Middle Ages, the city of Treviño had an important Jewish quarter.
 Another early village was Sáseta on the Camino del Vino y el Pescado, the "road of wine and fish" that connected the Ebro valley to the Cantabrian coast.

 On 8 April 1366, Henry II of Castile ceded to Pedro Manrique I de Lara, for services rendered, a seigneury consisting of Treviño de Uda and its outlying villages.
 In 1453 it became the Condado de Treviño as Gómez Manrique, the great-grandson of Pedro Manrique was given the title of Count.
 The Catholic Monarchs would later (in 1483) grant the title of Duke of Nájera to Gómez Manrique's son Pedro Manrique de Lara, a title that continues in the family down to the present day.
 In the 16th century these Counts of Treviño, Dukes de Nájera, would build a palace at Treviño, which is now the ayuntamiento (town hall) of the municipality.

 Under the 1785 territorial disposition by the Count of Floridablanca, the Condado de Treviño formed part of the partido de Miranda de Ebro; it was divided into the town of Treviño and four cuadrillas: the Cuadrilla de Abajo, the Cuadrilla de río Somoayuda, Cuadrilla de Val de Lauri and the Cuadrilla de Val de Tobera.